Best Practice #5 FAQ

 Although prescribers and pharmacists may assume that parents and other caregivers cannot administer liquid medications accurately using mL, a recent study indicates this is a false assumption.
 The study showed that parents who reported their dose in mL were not only more likely to use a standardized dosing device, but also were half as likely to make a dosing error.1

-Organizations such as the American Academy of Pediatrics, 2-4 Consumer Healthcare Products Association,5 and US Pharmacopeial Convention6 recommend the use of metric units and/or metrically marked dosing devices for the measurement and administration of oral liquid medications.
+Organizations such as the American Academy of Pediatrics,2-4 Consumer Healthcare Products Association,5 and USP6 recommend the use of metric units and/or metrically marked dosing devices for the measurement and administration of oral liquid medications.
 Also, a key focus of the PROTECT Initiative, a public-private partnership, has been to encourage the adoption of an mL-based dosing standard.
 Efforts have targeted provider prescribing behaviors, the use of information technology systems to support mL dosing, as well as pharmacy dispensing.

 Healthcare practitioners, including prescribers, should:7